 Two speakers are selected each academic year with each scientist committing to 2-3 trips.
 We encourage two or more institutions in the same region to propose lectures that can be combined into a single trip.
-We strongly seek to engage underserved students and undergraduate-focused institutions.
+We strongly seek to engage underserved students and undergraduate-focused institutions in the U.S.

 Does the nominee:

 Nominations of others and self-nominations are both welcome.